jsoconno/architectures/README.md

 For more information on available Node attributes, check out the [Graphviz Attributes Documentation](https://graphviz.org/doc/info/attrs.html).
 ### Part 4 - Grouping Nodes on a Graph
 No doubt you will want to be able to logically group Nodes on your architecture diagram.
-You can do this with the `Cluster` and `Group` objects.
+You can do this with the `Cluster` object.

-The primary difference between a Cluster and a Group is that a Cluster will draw a border around a collection of Nodes while a Group will not.
-Clusters and Groups must both be contained by a Graph.
+Node: Clusters must be contained by a Graph.

 For more information on these objects, see the [Core Components](##core-components) section above.